 Consumer desires are not fixed and can change very rapidly.
 A standalone market-oriented strategy cannot guarantee a huge market share, given that rival companies serving the same consumer needs can quickly come up in the market.

 Amazon consistently changes the virtual marketplace and adds features to address the concerns expressed by consumers.
 One such feature is the rating and review system introduced by the online retailer to boost credibility.

 The company launched Amazon Prime to address issues with delivery charges.
 In addition, it created the Amazon Locker, which is a self-pickup service for consumers who may not be present in the shipping address indicated at the time of delivery.

 Coca-Cola performs extensive research to come up with new flavors for its consumers.
 For users who are worried about sugar content, the company launched the zero-calorie Diet Coke and undertook several acquisitions of “healthy” brands, such as Dasani, etc.

-CFI is the official provider of the Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to transform anyone into a world-class financial analyst.
+Thank you for reading CFI’s guide to Market Orientation.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below:

 Take your learning and productivity to the next level with our Premium Templates.

 Upgrading to a paid membership gives you access to our extensive collection of plug-and-play Templates designed to power your performance—as well as CFI's full course catalog and accredited Certification Programs.